How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 How to Build a GPS App with Indoor Technologies

-The indoor location market is on the rise and its size is estimated to grow from $3.43 billion in 2015 to $29.4 billion by 2022.
-This is why it might be a good idea to learn how to create a location-based app of this type and bring it to the market as soon as possible.
+The indoor location market is on the rise and its size is estimated to grow at CAGR of 22.4% till 2027 and generate approximately $20 billion.
+This is why it might be a good idea to learn how to integrate these geolocation features into mobile apps and bring them to the market as soon as possible.

 This technology is built on GPS, which is used to determine how close a user is to a particular point.
 Geofencing is often used in the advertising sphere to provide users with relevant ads and offers.